Judit3/swhomes/README.md

 ### Accessibility

 To check accessibility the Wave Web Accessibility Evaluation tool was used.
-Two erros were detected, refer to [Bugs](##Bugs).
+One error was detected, refer to [Bugs](##Bugs).
 ![Wave test](assets/images/readme/wave-test.png)

 ### Manual testing